 The further I traveled with my sporting endeavors, the more I came to realize and appreciate how deeply the Alps are rooted in my existence.
 I was soon certain that I would like to live in those mountains – now I have finally turned full circle and returned to where I belong.

 Run the Alps: The Engadin is one the wilder, quieter parts of the Alps.
 What drew you to this area?

-Julia: When deciding to move from London to the Swiss Alps, the Engadin Valley was the natural choice.
-Lying at 1,800m and following the route of the Inn with its series of crystal blue mountain lakes, I had already become familiar with the region for high altitude training.
+Julia: When I was deciding to move from London to the Swiss Alps, the Engadin Valley was the natural choice.
+Lying at 1,800m and following the route of the Inn with its series of crystal blue mountain lakes, the region had already become familiar to me for high altitude training.

 It is really difficult to put into words, and I could write on forever.
 Perhaps the best option is that you join me sometime and come to see for yourselves!

 Run the Alps: Can you tell us a bit about the films you’ve put together?
 How did they come about… and where are you headed with them?

 Julia: The very first video came about when I was high altitude training in Ethiopia, primarily as a means to share the wonderful landscape with my family and loved ones.
 I found the creative process of telling a running story via film such fun, and the popularity of that first clip astounded me.
 Since then, my husband Kevin and I have put together a number of films, generally ad hoc and when we had time and scope.
 Kevin does the filming and flies the drone!
 Going forward we would really like to develop our skills further and dedicate more time in this direction.
 The Engadin Valley alone offers such a dramatic backdrop, and there are so many stories to tell and ideas to communicate.